ultralytics/ultralytics/docs/guides/model-deployment-options.md

 - **Security Considerations**: Provides robust security features suitable for deployment in sensitive applications.

 - **Hardware Acceleration**: Tailored for acceleration on Intel hardware, leveraging dedicated instruction sets and hardware features.

+For more details on deployment using OpenVINO, refer to the Ultralytics Integration documentation: [Intel OpenVINO Export](https://docs.ultralytics.com/integrations/openvino/).

 #### TensorRT